 There are many copies in the civilian market today but true military grade cord will be designated MIL-C-5040 Type III and rated for 550 pounds.

-Genuine MIL-SPEC MIL-C-5040 Type III Paracord has 7 inner yarns, each made up of 3 strands.
+…is Type III Paracord and has 7 inner yarns, each made up of 3 strands.

 “According to the actual Mil-C-5040 government document 550 type III Paracord should be made up of between 7 and 9 strands and each strand shall be 3-ply.”

 Having said that, much of the paracord on the civilian market is still VERY good.
-Just be sure that there are 7 inner yarns (some have 5).
+Just be sure that there are 7 inner yarns (some have 5) if you’re looking for higher strength.
 It is apparently fairly difficult to find the real Mil-spec paracord with 7-inner yarns AND with each yarn consisting of 3-ply (3-strands) (most are 2-ply, which is still very good for most all purposes).